Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 a saving throw against the gaze attack each round.
 The creature also can veil its eyes, thus negating its gaze ability.

+### Giant Type
-**Giant Type:** A giant is a humanoid-shaped creature of great strength, usually of at least Large size.
+A giant is a humanoid-shaped creature of great strength, usually of at least Large size.

 *Features:* A giant has the following features.